w-jablonski/double_podium/README.md

 ## Goals

-* Mouse friendly, i.e. most actions, characters and symbols are available under left hand.
+* Mouse-friendly, i.e. most actions and characters are available under left hand.
 If needed, they are then also provided in a more convenient way elsewhere.
 Additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left half.<br><br>
 In general, using both hands to balance the effort is necessary and recommended for any heavy keyboard user —